SlideShareInc/swift-style-guide/swift_style_guide.md

       })
 ```

-- Use trailing closure syntax also if a closure is the only parameter:
+- Use trailing closure syntax if a closure is the only parameter:

 ```swift
 array1.map { /* content */ }